sirnicson/floyds_warshall/README.md

 │   ├── tests
 │   │   ├── performance_test.py       # Performance tests comparing recursive and iterative versions
 │   │   └── unittests.py              # Unit tests to check correctness of both versions
-├── README.md                         # Project documentation
+├── README.md                         # Project documentation (you are currently creating)
 ├── requirements.txt                  # Project dependencies for installation

 ## Key Files:

 1. **`recursive_floyd.py`**:
    - Implements the Floyd-Warshall algorithm recursively without using loops.
-The graph is defined as an adjacency matrix, and the algorithm calculates the shortest path by recursively updating paths between each node.
+The graph is defined as an adjacency matrix and the algorithm calculates the shortest path by recursively updating paths between each node.

 2. **`iterative_floyd.py`**:
    - Traditional iterative version of Floyd-Warshall with three nested loops to update the shortest paths between all pairs of nodes.